 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For "willful" infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Chapter 5 .

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

-It is the policy of the University of Hawaii to investigate complaints of copyright violation filed in compliance with the Digital Millenium Copyright Act.
-The University uses the following procedures
+It is the policy of the University of Hawaiʻi to investigate complaints of copyright violation filed in compliance with the Digital Millennium Copyright Act.
+The University uses the following procedures.

 - all unauthorized copies of any copyrighted materials must be removed immediately; and

 - the responsible individual must contact and meet with a Campus or UH Information Security representative, who will advise the infringing user that their actions may be illegal and may violate applicable UH Policies and codes of conduct, and that disciplinary action may be taken.